RodolfosmFreitas/FuelDesign/README.md

 # Abstract

-To achieve net zero CO2 emissions by 2050–2060, decarbonising the hard-to-abate sectors such as long-distance, heavy-duty transport is a top priority worldwide.
+To achieve net zero CO$_2$ emissions by 2050–2060, decarbonising the hard-to-abate sectors such as long-distance,heavy-duty transport is a top priority worldwide.
 These sectors are particularly challenging to decarbonise due to the use of high energy-density liquid fossil fuels.
 In this context, designing low-carbon alternative fuels compatible with existing engines and fuel infrastructures is essential.
 This